krisek/audioloader/README.md

 AL_MPD_PORT: mpd server port ~ can be overriden from the web UI settings
 AL_LISTENING_PORT: where the backend should lister
 AL_LIBRARY_PATH: the application will look in this folder for your music repository when it returns cover art
+AL_SNAPCAST_HOST: the application well query this Snapcast server for clients
 AL_LOG_LEVEL: audioloader log level
 ```